Table of Contents

 Dividend Paying Stocks

 Passive investments are the perfect way to invest because they enable you to earn money while you’re busy doing other things, and dividend paying stocks do just that.
 While they may not provide the explosive price appreciation seen with pure growth stocks, they do offer steady and predictable returns.
 And it’s because of these steady returns that ensures a regular cash flow.
+You can learn more about income and dividend investing here.

 Thanks to the announcement that the Stamp Duty holiday is being extended, now is the perfect time to get into property investment.
 Whether you choose to invest in a buy-to-let property and use the rental income to generate a regular and passive cashflow, or you choose to lend money to experienced developers and in return receive a meaningful equity contribution on every level, there’s no shortage of investment opportunities out there.